 When women drink heavily, their fertility can be affected.
 They may not menstruate anymore or may fall into early menopause.
 This is because alcohol appears to affect a woman’s hormonal cycle.
 Alcohol will affect each woman differently depending on where they are in their menstrual cycle.
 Hormonal fluctuations can affect how a woman connects with alcohol.
 Studies show that women may drink more before their period.

 The alcohol may also cause more pronounced mood swings and changes during these times.
 Another issue with heavy drinking is that it may cause cycle irregularities.
 Women who drink a lot may have difficulties keeping track of their menstrual cycle.
 Their cycle may be inconsistent all the time.
 These women may also be at a higher risk for amenorrhea—an abnormal absence of menstruation.
 Heavy drinking can also cause anovulation.
 This phenomenon causes ovulation to occur out of sync with one’s menstrual cycle.
-Alcohol abuse can have many other effects on one’s menstrual cycle.

 16. Alcohol-Induced Brain Damage